 Involves a transformation of the main character (you).

 For this assignment we encourage you to tell a story that involves some change for the main character (you).
 This transformation may involve learning to accept something, coming to understand something better, surviving an ordeal, or changing your perspective.
+It can be huge (discovering that you are gay) or tiny (discovering that you love pesto).

 Structure: